Firefighters in full gear extinguishing a car fire - the sustained effort that aerobic capacity for firefighters supports

 • Handles transitions between work and recovery more efficiently

 For common questions about how to structure a training program around these qualities, the military fitness program FAQ covers the most important variables tactical and emergency service athletes need to understand before committing to a program.
+Aerobic capacity is not the same as bodybuilding endurance or slow jogging endurance.
+It is functional, adaptive, and specific to the demands of real physical work.

 How Aerobic Capacity Supports Firefighting Tasks